 Various free marketing channels allow you to apply your creativity.
 These channels might appear challenging, so you’ll have to think of each one as a clue.
 Once you solve them all, you’ll find success in escape room marketing.

-While we still have time on the clock, let’s look at the best free marketing channels for your escape room:
+While we still have time on the clock, let’s look at a few escape room advertising ideas:

 1. Get discovered with Google My Business